From Atiyah Classes to Homotopy Leibniz Algebras: Atiyah classes

-\begin{rmk} When the Lie pair $(L, A)$ is a matched pair of Lie algebroids, i.e.\ $L=A\bowtie B$, our definition of Atiyah class is a special case of the Atiyah class of a dDG algebra developed by Calaque and Van den Bergh~\cite{Calaque}.
-Hence in the matched pair case, Theorem~\ref{Thm:atiyahclass} (a)-(b) is a consequence of Lemma~8.2.4 in~\cite{Calaque}. \end{rmk}
+\begin{remark} When the Lie pair $(L, A)$ is a matched pair of Lie algebroids, i.e.\ $L=A\bowtie B$, our definition of Atiyah class is a special case of the Atiyah class of a dDG algebra developed by Calaque and Van den Bergh~\cite{Calaque}.
+Hence in the matched pair case, Theorem~\ref{Thm:atiyahclass} (a)-(b) is a consequence of Lemma~8.2.4 in~\cite{Calaque}. \end{remark}

-\begin{ex} Let $X$ be a complex manifold and $E$ a holomorphic vector bundle over $X$.
+\begin{example} Let $X$ be a complex manifold, and $E$ a holomorphic vector bundle over $X$.
 Then $A=T_X^{0,1}$ and $B=T_X^{1, 0}$ form a matched pair of Lie algebroids and $L=A\bowtie B$ is isomorphic to $T_X\otimes\CC$.
 Moreover $E$ is an $A$-module \cite{LSX}.
 It is simple to see that holomorphic $T_X$-connections on $E$ are equivalent to $L$-connections on $E$ compatible with the $A$-action (as well as to $A$-compatible $B$-connections on $E$ --- see Remark~\ref{rmk:14}).
-In this case, the Atiyah cocycle is exactly the Dolbeault 1-cocycle $\mathcal{R}$ defined by Equation~\eqref{Eqt:RinOmega11}. \end{ex}
+In this case, the Atiyah cocycle is exactly the Dolbeault 1-cocycle $\mathcal{R}$ defined by Equation~\eqref{Eqt:RinOmega11}. \end{example}

-\begin{ex} A holomorphic Lie algebroid $K$ over a complex manifold $X$ yields a matched pair of complex Lie algebroids $(T_X\zo,K\oz)$ \cite{LSX}.
-The Atiyah class of the $T_X\zo$-module $K\oz$ is the Atiyah class for $K$ studied extensively by Calaque and Van den Bergh in~\cite{Calaque}. \end{ex}
+\begin{example} A holomorphic Lie algebroid $K$ over a complex manifold $X$ yields a matched pair of complex Lie algebroids $(T_X\zo,K\oz)$ \cite{LSX}.
+The Atiyah class of the $T_X\zo$-module $K\oz$ is the Atiyah class for $K$ studied extensively by Calaque and Van den Bergh in~\cite{Calaque}. \end{example}

-\begin{ex} In~\cite{Molino}, Molino introduced an Atiyah class for connections ``transversal to a foliation,'' which measures the obstruction to their ``projectability.''
+\begin{example} In~\cite{Molino}, Molino introduced an Atiyah class for connections ``transversal to a foliation,'' which measures the obstruction to their ``projectability.''
 Although not phrased in the language of Lie algebroids, his construction is a special case of ours.
 Here $L$ is the tangent bundle $T_M$, $A$ is the tangent bundle to a foliation $\mathcal{F}$ of $M$, and the $A$-module $E$ is a vector bundle on $M$ foliated over $\mathcal{F}$.
 A transversal connection is an $L$-connection on $E$ which extends the $A$-action.
-It is said to be projectable precisely if it is $A$-compatible, i.e.\ if it is preserved by parallel transport along any path tangent to $\mathcal{F}$. \end{ex}
+It is said to be projectable precisely if it is $A$-compatible, i.e.\ if it is preserved by parallel transport along any path tangent to $\mathcal{F}$. \end{example}